saltsystemslab/gpu-filters/gqf/README.md

  $ ./test -d [gqf,point,sqf,rsqf, bloom] -n [numbits] -v [1 for verbose] -o [outputfile - three files with extensions -inserts.txt, -exists-lookup.txt, -false-lookup.txt] -p [npoints] -f [1 for false-positive reporting]
 ```

+To generate the false positive rate for a filter, add the flag `-f`.
+This calculates the false positive rate per batch, so to see the false positive rate of the filter you must insert all items in one batch.
+To do this, set the number of points to 1 and the buffer size to be nitems.
+For example, `./test -n 24 -b 24 -p 1 -f` will print out the false-positive rate of the GQF.

 options for gqf_verify
 ```bash